Auxiliary Class Based Multiple Choice Learning: Experiments

-\textbf{Effect of feature fusion module.} We also examine the comparative performance of feature fusion module by replacing it with the feature sharing techniques from CMCL and vMCL.
-The dataset and the network used for this study is identical to the previous ablation study.
-The feature fusion module is inserted just before the first pooling layer, which as well is the same to the application of feature sharing in CMCL.
+We also examine the comparative performance of feature fusion module by replacing it with the corresponding techniques from CMCL and vMCL.
+The dataset and the network used for this study are identical to those of the ablation study.
+The feature fusion module is inserted just before the first pooling layer, which is the same to the application of feature sharing in CMCL.

 As shown in~\tabref{table:ffm}, the use of feature fusion module results in more improvement over the other techniques.
-Although the number of total parameters in the network increases by 1.8$\%$, the improvement of classification performance, 16.7$\%$ and 5.8$\%$ relative error reductions in the oracle and the top-1 errors, shows that feature fusion module achieves better generalization.
+Although the number of total parameters in the network increases by 1.8$\%$, the improvement in classification, 16.7$\%$ and 5.8$\%$ relative error reductions in the oracle and the top-1 errors, shows that feature fusion module achieves better generalization.
+Additionally for a qualitative analysis, the Grad-CAM visualizations~\cite{gradcam} are examined to check the regions of the input focused to make the predictions.
+As presented in~\figref{fig:ffm}, the feature maps from the model trained with our feature fusion module highlight more definitive regions of the objects.
+Additional visualizations from both specialized and non-specialized models are presented in the supplementary material.

-\textbf{Overlapping.} Similar to other MCL methods, AMCL can pick the top-$K$ specialized models instead of only one at the training stage.
-Overlapping implies that there exist $K$ specialized models for an individual example, \ie, $\sum_{m=1}^M v_j^m = K$.
-As $K$ increases, the weak generalization issue can be naturally resolved since data capacity of each model increases.
-Hence, all ensemble methods including AMCL tend to show better performance in the top-1 error as $K$ increases.
-The detailed results, with varying values of the overlap parameter $K$, are provided in the supplementary material.